mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 #.
 Maintains a library of DecL object specifications called the knowledge.
 New objects are automatically added to the knowledge.

-To get started, import ``build``, a pre-configured :class:`Underwriter` and :func`qd`, a quick-display function.
+To get started, import ``build``, a pre-configured :class:`Underwriter` and :func:`qd`, a quick-display function.
 Import the usual suspects too, for good measure.

 .. ipython:: python
     :okwarning: